 Bone sequestra (dead tooth fragments) – Some patients have small sharp tooth fragments that were unable to be completely removed during surgery.
 During the recovery period, these dead bone fragments, or bone sequestra, slowly work themselves through the gums as a natural healing process.
 This can be a little painful until the sequestra are removed so please call our practice immediately if you notice any sharp fragments poking through the surgery site.

 Dry socket – In the days that follow your tooth extraction, pain should gradually subside.
 Rarely, patients report that pain increases to a throbbing unbearable pain that shoots up towards the ear.
 Often this is a case of dry socket.
 Dry socket occurs when the blood clot becomes irritated and ousted before healing is complete.
 Food and debris can then get into the socket causing irritation.
 Tobacco users and women taking oral contraceptives are at a higher risk of getting dry socket.
 Dry socket is not an infection but does require a visit to our office.
-If you think you may be suffering from dry socket, please contact the practice immediately.
+If you think you may be suffering from dry socket, please contact our practice immediately.

 Numbness – Many patients report still feeling numb hours after their tooth extraction procedure.
 An extended lack of feeling around the mouth is normal and can last 10-12 hours after surgery.